openedx/edx-documentation/en_us/install_operations/source/analytics/index.rst

 Installing and Configuring edX Insights
 ##############################################

-The following sections provide information about running `edX Insights`_ and its dependencies in a production environment.
+The following topics provide information about running `edX Insights`_ and its dependencies in a production environment.

 .. toctree::